A B O U T

 "Well, writing was what I wanted to do, it was always what I wanted to do.
 I had novels to write so I wrote them." -- Octavia E. Butler

-Wondering about the inspiration for my murder mystery series?
+Wondering about the inspirations for my murder mysteries?
 (South Side Chicago relatives are involved!)
-Or how I got into writing in the first place?
-This new interview in IndieReader supplies the answers to these questions and more.
+Or how my earliest job as a "copy boy" jumpstarted my writing career?
+And what's diplomacy got to do with detective fiction anyway?
+This new interview with podcaster Cate Conte supplies answers to these questions and many more.
 Enjoy!

 I've been enchanted with books from my earliest days; one of my first memories is of sitting on the floor in the golden motes of dust flying around the booklined porch my father used as his office.
 Second grade found me crafting a pastiche on the great Walter Farley novel,"The Black Stallion."
 I sold that story, with original cover painting, for .02 cents at our school's spring book fair.